Aster Staked BNB (ASBNB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aster Staked BNB Historical Price

-According to the latest data gathered on Aster Staked BNB live price page, the current price of Aster Staked BNB is 699.77USD.
-The circulating supply of Aster Staked BNB(ASBNB) is 241.17K ASBNB , giving it a market capitalization of $168.76M.
+According to the latest data gathered on Aster Staked BNB live price page, the current price of Aster Staked BNB is 669.93USD.
+The circulating supply of Aster Staked BNB(ASBNB) is 241.59K ASBNB , giving it a market capitalization of $161.85M.

 The Aster Staked BNB Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ASBNB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.